Everything you ever wanted to know about conducting a sale-and-leaseback

 Phase 5: Commercial Real Estate Agent tender

 We’ll manage the selection of a suitable commercial real estate agent, using our tried and tested selection process.
 Firstly, we’ll conduct a tender process that includes requests for submissions, interviews and presentations.
 We’ll then assess the commercial real estate agencies against key criteria including experience, price, sales and marketing strategy, marketing costs, commissions.
-Finally, we manage negotiation of terms with the commercial real estate agency, including commission and appointment documentation.
+Finally, we manage the negotiation of terms with the commercial real estate agency, including commission and appointment documentation.

 Phase 6: Campaign management